 We got to try the game at E3 2019, so read our hands-on preview to find out more.

-At least that helps it avoid competition from a few other big titles coming out in spring 2020 - check out our guide to all the best upcoming games to see what else is on the way.
+It was previously due to launch in March, but was subsequently delayed for a few months.
+At least that helped it avoid competition from the other big titles that came out in spring 2020 - check out our guide to all the best upcoming games to see what else is on the way.

 What's the gameplay like?

 What’s truly impressive is that Ubisoft claims each character is unique, with its own animations, voiceovers and traits, all having an effect on how you experience the game.
-The trailer teases a couple of characters, from an ex-MI5 agent to a granny assassin, showing the true scale of what Legion looks to offer.
+The trailers have teased a few characters, from an ex-MI5 agent to a granny assassin, showing the true scale of what Legion looks to offer.

 Of course, Watch Dogs is all about the tech, and that’s true of Legion.
 London is the perfect setting for a game like this, with a vast CCTV network that players can utilise to track people of interest and remotely activate devastating hacks.
 The addition of killer drones and other dangerous tech can’t hurt either, right?